Acoustic fLow InteractioN over sound absorbing surfaces: effects on ImpedaNce and draG

 1. Separate the acoustic-induced velocity near the wall from the hydrodynamic one.

-2. Compare inverse methods employed to acoustically characterize the sound absorbing surfaces.
+2. Compare inverse methods employed to acoustically characterize the sound absorbing surfaces, in order to explain the physical reasons behind the unexpected results.

 Furthermore, by describing the flow-acoustic interaction, it will be possible to model and predict the drag increase caused by the coupling between the acoustic-induced velocity and the free-stream one.